DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase_quoFEM.md

 3. Run Tapis job
 4. Post-process results

-Descriptions on how to: (1) set up and (2) run Tapis jobs can be found here[].
-These two steps are general for launching any Tapis app from a Jupyter Hub notebook in DesignSafe.
-Postprocessing results is problem specific and can be done in python using output data stored in archived files.
+Instructions for (1) setting up and (2) running Tapis jobs can be found here[].
+These steps are generally applicable for launching any Tapis app from a Jupyter Hub notebook in DesignSafe.
+To perform UQ quantification within SimCenter backend applications, use the *simcenter-uq-frontera-4.0.0u4* Tapis app.
+Post-processing of results is specific to the problem being solved and can be achieved using Python to access output data stored in archived files.
 For this purpose it is important to identify the location of data files.
 This is explained here.
 Displaying a quoFEM job workflow is useful for understanding the data and steps followed in the workflow.
 These include: simulation tools, input variables, UQ methods used, and remote directories/folders.

-In quoFEM this information is in the file */tmp.SimCenter/templatedir/scInput.json*.
-An schematic of a typical quoFEM workflow information is shown in Figure X.
+An schematic of a typical quoFEM workflow is shown in Figure X.

 <p align="center">
 <img src="./img/UC2-Arduino-02.png" alt="quoFEM workflow" width="500"/>
 </p>
 <p align="center"> <b>Fig.2 - Elements of quoFEM workflow (only relevant elements for launching notebook from JupyterHub)</b> </p>

-To display the JSON file the IPython display module can be used:
+To display the JSON file the IPython.display module can be used:

  ```python
  # Display Workflow in JSON file